MicrosoftDocs/memdocs/memdocs/intune/industry/education/tutorial-school-deployment/set-up-microsoft-intune.md

   - As part of [Enterprise Mobility + Security][MSFT-1]
   - As part of a [Microsoft 365 Education subscription][MSFT-2]
 - **Intune for Education device platforms.** Intune for Education can manage devices running a supported version of Windows 10, Windows 11, Windows 11 SE, and iPadOS
-- **Intune device platforms.** Intune can manage devices running a supported version of Windows 10, Windows 11, Windows 11 SE, iOS, iPadOS, macOS, Android and Linux
+- **Intune device platforms.** Intune can manage devices running a supported version of Windows 10, Windows 11, Windows 11 SE, iOS, iPadOS, macOS, Android, and Linux
 - **Network requirements.** Confirm all the required network endpoints can access without SSL inspection or any type of filtering.
 See [Network endpoints for Microsoft Intune](/mem/intune/fundamentals/intune-endpoints) for a list of endpoints.

 For more information, see [Intune licensing][MEM-1] and [this comparison sheet][MSFT-3], which includes a table detailing the *Microsoft Modern Work Plan for Education*.